andrew/ultimate-awesome/README.md

 - [awesome_dart_frog](https://github.com/dart-frog-dev/awesome_dart_frog) - An awesome repo with Dart Frog articles, tutorials, plugins, and more!.
 - [Awesome-AI-Image-Prompts](https://github.com/devanshug2307/Awesome-AI-Image-Prompts) -  1000+ curated Nano Banana prompts for AI image generation.
 Copy-ready JSON prompts for 3D miniatures, product photography, portraits, character design & more.
 Searchable database with examples.
 Best Nano Banana Pro prompt collection for Gemini.
 - [awesome-avr](https://github.com/fffaraz/awesome-avr) - A curated list of awesome AVR tools, libraries, resources, and shiny things.
 Inspired by awesome-. stuff.
+- [awesome-framework](https://github.com/framewiki/awesome-framework) - A COMPLETELY UNOFFICIAL curated list of projects, tools, documentation and resources related to the Framework Laptop.
 - [awesome-telegram-bot](https://github.com/fwolf/awesome-telegram-bot) - Manual picked bot of Telegram.
-- [awesome-angular-graphql](https://github.com/hasura/awesome-angular-graphql) - A curated collection of resources, clients and tools that make working with `GraphQL and Angular` awesome.
 - [Awesome-Misinfo-Video-Detection](https://github.com/ICTMCG/Awesome-Misinfo-Video-Detection) - A curated list of works related to Misinformation Video Detection, as a companion material for an ACM Multimedia 2023 survey.
 - [awesome-made-by-indians](https://github.com/jeswinsimon/awesome-made-by-indians) - 🇮🇳 An awesome list for the best projects that were made and mainly contributed by Indian developers.
 - [Awesome-Fabulous](https://github.com/jimbobbennett/Awesome-Fabulous) - A hand-curated list of awesome resources when using Fabulous 📱.